50th CJI Chandrachud part of landmark verdicts on Ayodhya dispute, right to privacy, adultery | Law-Order

 Justice Chandrachud was among the two judges of the apex court collegium who recently objected to the method of ''circulation'' adopted for eliciting the views of its members on the appointment of judges to the top court.
 During the COVID-19 pandemic, a bench led by Justice Chandrachud passed several directions to address the miseries faced by people while terming the second wave a ''national crisis''.
 The bench, for instance, directed the Centre to ensure supply of oxygen to hospitals across the nation for proper treatment of patients.
 Known as a doer, he presided over a bench that worked five hours beyond regular working hours on September 30, 2022 to hear 75 cases to clear the board before the onset of the Dussehra vacations.
 In a landmark verdict in February 2020, a bench headed by Justice Chandrachud directed that women officers in the Army be granted permanent commission and command postings, rejecting the Centre's stand of physiological limitations as being based on ''sex stereotypes'' and ''gender discrimination against women''.
 Later, a Justice Chandrachud-led bench also paved the way for granting permanent commission to women officers in Indian Navy, saying a level playing field ensures that women have the opportunity to overcome ''histories of discrimination''.
 He has been part of several Constitution benches.
 Justice Chandrachud was part of a five-judge Constitution bench that on November 9, 2019 in a unanimous verdict cleared the way for the construction of a Ram Temple at the disputed site at Ayodhya, and directed the Centre to allot a five-acre plot to the Sunni Waqf Board for building a mosque.

+''Serving common people is my priority...
+I will work for all the citizens of the country.
+Be it in technology or be it in registry...or be it in judicial reforms, I will take care of citizens in every aspect,'' he told reporters after taking oath of office.
 Justice Chandrachud was chief justice of the Allahabad High Court from October 31, 2013 till his elevation to the apex court.
-He became judge of the Bombay High Court from March 29, 2000 until his appointment as the Chief Justice of Allahabad High Court.
-He was designated senior advocate by the Bombay High Court in June 1998 and also became Additional Solicitor General in the same year.
-After completing BA Honours in Economics from Delhi's St Stephen's College, Justice Chandrachud did his LLB from Campus Law Centre, Delhi University, and obtained LLM degree and a Doctorate in Juridical Sciences (SJD) from Harvard Law School, USA.
-He practised law at the Supreme Court and the Bombay High Court and was a visiting professor of comparative Constitutional law at the University of Mumbai.
+He became judge of the Bombay High Court from March 29, 2000 until his appointment as chief justice of the Allahabad High Court.
+He was designated senior advocate by the Bombay High Court in June 1998 and became additional solicitor general the same year.
+After completing BA Honours in Economics from Delhi's St Stephen's College, Justice Chandrachud did his LLB from Campus Law Centre, Delhi University, and obtained LLM degree and a Doctorate in Juridical Sciences (SJD) from Harvard Law School, US.
+Justice Chandrachud, who is married and has two daughters, practised law at the Supreme Court and the Bombay High Court and was a visiting professor of comparative constitutional law at the University of Mumbai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)